khval/amosExtension2Ascii/README.md

 # amosExtension2Ascii

 Amos Extension to AscII
+Copyright LiveForIt Software / Kjetil Hvalstrand Software Licence MIT

-This command designed to extract information and generate useful files that can be use different ways in C/C++ projects, general idea is this files can be used in interpreter, convention programs.
+This command designed to extract information and generate useful files that can be use different ways in C/C++ projects, general idea is this files can be used in interpreter convention programs, or as docs if have lost the docs

 Command options.